-- Always treat customers as you would like to be treated. - Anticipate your customers' needs and wants. - Hire employees who have a caring attitude, and retrain, reassign, or get rid of those who do not. - Include customer satisfaction in your orientation and training programs. - Make yourself a model of good customer service. - Make customer satisfaction a condition of satisfactory performance. - Monitor the behavior of your service providers, and coach those who demonstrate any deficiencies. - Obtain frequent feedback from internal and external customers. - Underpromise and overdeliver; whenever possible give customers more than they expect. - Work the right way the first time.
+- Always treat customers as you would like to be treated; this should be a cardinal rule. - Anticipate your customers' needs and wants. - Hire employees who have a caring attitude, and retrain, reassign, or remove those who do not. - Include customer satisfaction in your orientation and training programs. - Make yourself a model of good customer service. - Make customer satisfaction a condition of satisfactory performance. - Monitor the behavior of your service providers, and coach those who demonstrate any deficiencies. - Obtain frequent feedback from internal and external customers. - Under-promise and over-deliver; whenever possible giving customers more than they expect.

-- Recognize and reward those who make special efforts to please customers. - Give your employees the authority to resolve customer complaints.
+- · Perform every task the right way the first time. - Recognize and reward those who make special efforts to please customers. - · Give your employees the authority to resolve customer complaints.